 This year, thanks in part to depression and lack of direction, we made some pretty big financial mistakes.
 Now we’re working hard at turning the tables and getting control over our finances.

-To do that we have to learn how to stop spending money.
+To do that we have to learn some ways to stop spending money.

 Set Clear and Realistic Money Goals